roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Network/Service discovery DNS/Precautions for upgrading CoreDNS.md

 ## Configure graceful shutdown for CoreDNS

-**Note:** When CoreDNS updates its configurations, additional memory resources are consumed.
-After the configuration file of CoreDNS is modified, check the status of the CoreDNS pods.
+**Note:** When CoreDNS updates its configurations, additional memory resources may be consumed.
+After the coredns ConfigMap is modified, check the status of the CoreDNS pods.
 If the memory resources of the pods are exhausted, modify the memory limit of pods in the CoreDNS Deployment.
-We recommend that you change the memory limit to 2 GiB.
+We recommend that you change the memory limit to 2 GB.

 **Use the ACK console**